Author: Jeff Bacon

 Lead Fathers’ Rights Attorney

-Jeff Bacon is an Oklahoma family law attorney representing fathers facing protective orders across the Oklahoma City metro.
-His practice includes ex parte VPO defense, full hearing strategy, the interplay between protective orders and custody, and emergency motions when allegations are exaggerated or false in Oklahoma, Cleveland, Canadian, and Logan counties.
+Jeff Bacon is an Oklahoma family law attorney.
+He represents fathers facing protective orders across the Oklahoma City metro.
+His practice includes ex parte VPO defense, full hearing strategy, and the interplay between protective orders and custody.
+He also files emergency motions when allegations are exaggerated or false in Oklahoma, Cleveland, Canadian, and Logan counties.

 Oklahoma Bar Association #33721